tokio-rs/website/content/blog/2026-05-15-announcing-toasty-0-6-0.md

 description: "May 15, 2026"
 ---

-It has been a bit more than a month since Toasty's initial [crates.io release], and what a month it has been, not just with Toasty.
+It has been a bit more than a month since [Toasty]'s initial [crates.io release], and what a month it has been, not just with Toasty.
 We also had our first [TokioConf] (talk recordings will be announced soon).
 But, there also has been a lot of development on Toasty itself.
-We published v0.4, 0.5, and 0.6.
+We published v0.4, 0.5, and 0.6 ([changelog]).
 These came in pretty rapid succession.
 I didn't have much time to announce them officially, so I will do it as a batch here.

 First, in case you haven't heard about [Toasty] yet.
 Toasty is an asynchronous ORM for the Rust programming language that prioritizes ease of use.
 Toasty supports